SystemsApproach/ops/provision.rst

 resource in NetBox and the other tools described in this section, no different than a physical machine.

-The unanswered question is why one might decide to do that.
+The unanswered question is why one might decide to do that, considering that Kubernetes already allows us to deploy multiple applications on a single cluster.
 One reason is to support fine-grain resource isolation, making it possible to (a) ensure that each Kubernetes application receives the processor, memory, and storage resources it needs to do its job, and (b) reduce the risk of information leaking between the applications.
 Suppose, for example, that in addition to SD-Fabric, SD-RAN and SD-Core workloads that run (by default) on each edge site, we also want to run one or more other edge apps, such as the OpenVINO platform introduced in Section 2.3.
 To ensure that there is no interference between these applications, we could dedicate a subset of physical servers to each of them.
 Physical partitioning is a coarse-grain way to share the physical cluster.
 Being able to "split" one or more servers between multiple uses—by instantiating VMs—gives the operator more flexibility in allocating resources, which usually translates into requiring fewer overall resources.
-Note that there are other ways to specify how resources are shared (which we will see in Section 4.4), but the provisioning layer is one place where the issue can be addressed.
+Note that there are other ways to specify how cluster resources are shared between applications (which we will see in Section 4.4), but the provisioning layer is one place where the issue can be addressed.

 3.2 Infrastructure-as-Code
 --------------------------